-4.5.7 Exception
+4.4.6 Exception

-Postmasters at offices with fewer than 500 Post Office boxes may set April 1 and October 1 as the beginning of payment periods for box customers in their offices.
+Postmasters at offices with fewer than 500 PO boxes may set April 1 and October 1 as the beginning of payment periods for box customers in their offices.
 Payment periods beginning other than April 1 or October 1 are brought into alignment with these respective dates by adjusting fees as follows:

-- New service, one-sixth of the semiannual fee is charged for each remaining month between the beginning of the new payment period and the next April 1 or October 1. - Existing service, one-sixth of the semiannual fee is charged for each remaining month between the end of all currently paid periods and the next April 1 or October 1. - c.
-Next one or two semiannual payment periods, an adjustment may be accepted in addition to fees.
+- New service, one-sixth of the semiannual fee is charged for each remaining month between the beginning of the new payment period and the next April 1 or October 1. - Existing service, one-sixth of the semiannual fee is charged for each remaining month between the end of all currently paid periods and the next April 1 or October 1. - Next one or two semiannual payment periods, an adjustment may be accepted in addition to fees.

-4.5.8 Change of Payment Period
+4.4.7 Change of Payment Period

-Except for customers at Post Offices subject to 4.5.7, a Post Office Box customer of record may change the payment period by submitting a new application noting the month to be used as the start of the revised payment period.
+Except for customers at Post Offices subject to 4.4.6, a PO Box customer of record may change the payment period by submitting a new application noting the month to be used as the start of the revised payment period.
 The date selected must be before the end of the current payment period.
-The unused fee for the period being discontinued may be refunded under 4.7, and the fee for the new payment period must be fully paid in advance.
+The unused fee for the period being discontinued may be refunded under 4.6, and the fee for the new payment period must be fully paid in advance.
 Except when boxes from two or more ZIP Codes are being merged into one location, a change of payment period date must not be used to circumvent a change in box fees.

-4.5.9 Academic Institutions
+4.4.8 Academic Institutions